 Why is a laser consultation important?

 A consultation and patch test is the most important part of your treatment course.
-Your hair colour and hair density needs to be checked before you start to make sure they are suitable.
+Your hair colour and hair density need to be checked before you start to make sure you’re a suitable candidate.
 In order to establish how many sessions you will need for laser hair removal we will need to see you for this assessment.
 Any underlying health/hormonal issues discussed so you fully understand how your results may vary.
 Due to these issues it’s important to give you realistic expectations so you know what to expect.
 Every aspect of laser is explained in detail so you understand the process.
 It’s also nice to see the surroundings so you feel relaxed and comfortable.